Greentube/Java-converter/README.md

 The compiler can be used as a command-line tool or as an Ant task to compile a bunch of java source files to the equivalent .js (javascript) or .cs (C#) files.
 For the case of javascript, a linker step is also needed to put all the small .js files together to a big .js file in the correct loading order.
-A optional minifying step (using Google's closure compiler) will greatly reduce javascript code size
+A optional minifying step (using Google's closure compiler) will greatly reduce javascript code size.
-- the compiler is optimized to generate minify-able output.
+The compiler is optimized to generate minify-able output.
+More details

+## Dependencies on other projects

+The Java-Converter is based on the [extendj java compiler](https://extendj.org/) that does most of the tricky parts of compilation.
+Only the backends for javascript and C# and the necessary runtime libraries were actually developed in this project.
+Nevertheless every release of the Java-Compiler is a completely self-contained application (basically a .JAR) that contains everything needed.